owlbarn/owlbarn.github.io/_sources/chapter/perfcmp.rst.txt

    :align: center
    :alt: cumprod

 For fold and scan operations, except for ``max``, Owl operations are not the fastest.
-The performance varies for different computation.
+The performance varies for different computations.
+Similar to vectorised math operations, the fold functions of Numpy and Julia also utilise AVX/SSE to boost the performance, while in Owl they are implemented as simple ``for`` loops with varied strides.
+This explains the performance gap for ``sum`` and ``prod``.

 Repeat Operations
 -------------------------------------------------

+The ``repeat`` function in Owl repeats the elements in ndarray according the repetition specified by an integer array, the i-th element of which specifies the number of times that the individual entries of the i-th dimension of input ndarray should be repeated.

+``tile`` is similar, but it repeats the whole input along specified dimensions.
+These two functions are also referred to as inner and outer repetition respectively.

 .. figure:: ../figure/perf/op_eval28.png
    :width: 100%